nho-sh/crap-in-crap-out/README.md

 		// Required! number above 0
 		positiveNumber: 'number!gt=0',

-		// This array can be omitted with a trailing ? in the key "optionalArray?": [ 'boolean' ],
+		// A trailing ? on a object key, means the value can be null "optionalArray?": [ 'boolean' ],

-		// This object can be omitted with a trailing ? in the key "optionalObject?": { a: 'boolean' }
+		// A trailing ? on a object key, means the value can be null "optionalObject?": { a: 'boolean' }
 	}